drewcrawford/drewcrawford.github.io/rust/index.md

 pub fn spawn<F>(f: F) -> JoinHandle where F: FnOnce(), F: Send + 'static
 ```

 The difference here is that `F` gets the special lifetime `'static`.
 (Again in the context of closures, the lifetime applies to the environment.)
-Here we are saying that the environment must contain only static data (like global constants) (or data moved into the closure).
+Here we are saying that the environment must contain only static data (like global constants), or data moved into the closure.
 It cannot contain for example a borrowed reference, unless that borrowed reference is to something `'static`, because what if the borrowed reference goes out of scope.

 And that's the real trick.
 Swift programmers are used to putting all kinds of things in closures, but Rust takes a dim view.
 Generally speaking, there are a few solutions:

+### Clone

+You could `clone` the borrowed reference, and then move in the clone.
+This works pretty well for immutable data.

+One gotcha is that the type itself must implement `clone`.
+By default, calling `clone()` does something [kind of stupid](http://stackoverflow.com/questions/28816426/copying-a-struct-for-use-on-another-thread/28816987?noredirect=1#comment45906109_28816987), so unless someone has manually derived the `Clone` trait, or unless it's in a place where you can easily do it, it kind of sucks.

 ### Arc and a Mutex: